frctl/fractal-docs/docs/guide/project-settings.md

 ### Configuring components

-Component configuration is done using the  ~@TODOLINK `fractal.components.set()` method.
+Component configuration is done using the [`fractal.components.set()`](../api/endpoints/fractal-components.html#set-path-value) method.

-To specify the directory that your  ~@TODOLINK components~ will be created in, you can use the `path` setting:
+To specify the directory that your [components](./components) will be created in, you can use the `path` setting:

 ```js
 fractal.components.set('path', __dirname + '/src/components');
 ```

-The  ~@TODOLINK components configuration reference~ contains details of all the other  options that you may want to tweak for the components in your project.
+The [components configuration reference](./components/configuration-reference.md) contains details of all the other  options that you may want to tweak for the components in your project.

 ### Configuring documentation pages

-Docs configuration is done using the  ~@TODOLINK `fractal.docs.set()`~ method.
+Docs configuration is done using the [`fractal.docs.set()`](../api/endpoints/fractal-docs.html#set-path-value) method.

-To specify the directory that your  ~@TODOLINK documentation pages~ will reside in, you can use the `path` setting:
+To specify the directory that your [documentation pages](./documentation) will reside in, you can use the `path` setting:

 ```js
 fractal.docs.set('path', __dirname + '/src/docs');
 ```

-The  ~@TODOLINK documentation pages configuration reference~ contains details of all the other  available documentation configuration options.
+The [documentation pages configuration reference](./documentation/configuration-reference.html) contains details of all the other  available documentation configuration options.

 ### Configuring the web UI

-Web UI configuration is done using the  ~@TODOLINK `fractal.web.set()`~ method.
+Web UI configuration is done using the [`fractal.web.set()`](../api/endpoints/fractal-web.html#set-path-value) method.

-To serve a directory of  ~@TODOLINK static assets~ via the web UI (so that you can link to stylesheets from your preview layouts, for example), you can specify the path to the directory using the `static.path` setting:
+To serve a directory of [static assets](./web/#static-assets) via the web UI (so that you can link to stylesheets from your preview layouts, for example), you can specify the path to the directory using the `static.path` setting:

 ```js
 fractal.web.set('static.path', __dirname + '/public');
 ```

-To set the directory within which any  ~@TODOLINK static HTML exports~ of the web UI should be generated, use the `builder.dest` setting:
+To set the directory within which any [static HTML exports](./web/exporting-static-html.html) of the web UI should be generated, use the `builder.dest` setting:

 ```js
 fractal.web.set('builder.dest', __dirname + '/build');
 ```

-The  ~@TODOLINK web UI configuration reference~ contains details of all the other available web configuration options.
+The [web UI configuration reference](./web/configuration-reference.html) contains details of all the other available web configuration options.

 ## Example project setup file